kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/02-real-world-apps/06-auth-with-graphql/02-adding-prisma-into-graphql-queries.md

 `src/resolvers/Query.js`

 * We pass in `info` as the second argument to `prisma.query.users()`
-* This is something we will do throughout all of our resolvers (regardless of whether they are Queries or Mutations - We want to replay the query provided to Node.js we don't want to explicitly type out something new using a string and we want to get more than just the scaler values that providing nothing would give us)
+* This is something we will do throughout all of our resolvers (regardless of whether they are Queries or Mutations)
+  - We want to replay the query provided to `Node.js` we don't want to explicitly type out something new using a string and we want to get more than just the scaler values that providing nothing would give us

 ```
 const Query = {